Higher dimensional divergence for mapping class groups: Higher dimensional filling and divergence in mapping class groups

 \proof The result follows from Proposition \ref{lem:subEucl}, and from Theorems \ref{thm:genus3} and \ref{thm:genus012}. \endproof

 \begin{thm} For any $S$ and for any integer $0\leq k < \xi(S)$, the $k$-dimensional divergence in $\MCG(S)$ satisfies $\Dv_{k}\succeq x^{k+2}$. \end{thm}

+The rest of the section is devoted to the proof of Theorem \ref{thm:divsubrank}.
 We use the terminology introduced in Sections \ref{sec:marking} and \ref{sec:mcgSimplex}.
-In particular we consider a compact connected orientable surface $S$ of complexity $m=\xi (S) \geq 2$, and a $m$-connected simplicial complex $X_S$ of dimension $m + 1$ on which $\MCG (S)$ acts by simplicial isomorphisms, properly discontinuously, with trivial stabilizers of vertices and such that the quotient has finitely many cells.
-Theorem~\ref{thm:divsubrank} follows as a direct consequence of Proposition~\ref{prop:cube}.
+In particular we consider a compact connected orientable surface $S$ of complexity $m=\xi (S) \geq 2$, and an $m$-connected simplicial complex $X_S$ of dimension $m + 1$ on which $\MCG (S)$ acts by simplicial isomorphisms, properly discontinuously, with trivial stabilizers of vertices and such that the quotient has finitely many simplices.
+Theorem~\ref{thm:divsubrank} is a direct consequence of Proposition~\ref{prop:cube} below.
 Indeed, in this proposition we show that for every $0< k \leq \xi(S)$ there exist naturally arising $(k-1)$--dimensional spheres in $X_S$ which have divergence $\asymp x^{k+1}$.